It is a condition in which the amount of red blood cells in the blood is low.

 What causes hypochromic anemia?

 The most common causes associated with hypochromic anemia include thalassemia and iron deficiency anemia.
-However, some of the other causes associated with this condition include:
+However, some of the other reasons related to this condition include:

-- Vitamin B6 deficiency is responsible for low iron intake or associated with reduced absorption of the mineral.
+- Vitamin B6 deficiency is responsible for low iron intake or related to reduced mineral absorption.

 - Infectious diseases or parasitic infestations such as hookworms can also cause hypochromic anemia.